bourdin/mef90/INSTALL.md

 The actual content of the $MEF90_DIR folder may be somewhat different from the one shown here.

 ## Building PETSc:
-  * As of 2023-01-19, vDef uses teh development branch of petsc ("main" branch).
+  * Numbered releases of vDef use the release branch of petsc ("release" branch).
+The current version typically requires the developmnet branch ("main" branch)
   * More instructions are provided at https://petsc.org/release/install
   * Clone petsc:
     ```bash